stellar/stellar-core/docs/architecture.md

+---
+id: architecture
+title: Architecture
+category: Documents
+---
 Process-level architecture
 ==========================

 Application owns a ledger-forming component, a p2p "overlay" component for connecting to peers and flooding messages between peers, a set-synchronization component for arriving at likely-in-sync candidate transaction sets, a transaction processing component for applying a consensus transaction set to the ledger, a crypto component for confirming signatures and hashing results, and a database component for persisting ledger changes.
 Two slightly-obscurely-named components are:

   - "bucketList", stored in the directory "bucket": the in-memory and on-disk